 Courses numbered 200-699 are also referred to as senior undergraduate courses, including courses in the first year of a non-direct-entry program.
+These numbers are used for courses that offer advanced study in a subject area.
 Some post-baccalaureate certificates requirements are comprised of 500 level courses (e.g. Special Education Certificate).
 200-level courses usually have 100-level prerequisites, while 300-level and 400-level courses often have 200-level prerequisites.
-The 300-and 400-level courses are usually senior-level courses taken in the third and fourth years of a program
+TheWhile 300- and 400-level courses are usually senior level courses taken in the third and fourth years of a program, they need not be numbered according to the year-in-program in which the student completes them.